What could possibly go wrong?

 Dirty Rollers Trap

 Ensure the rollers of the film transport system are free from rust and other blemishes.
+Clean and smooth out any imperfections.
 Check that they rotate easily.
 Otherwise you will get lines and scrapes in the film emulsion.

 Old Wooden Spool Trap